top of page

 Join Our Projects

 Shark Watch SA is entirely managed and grown from collaborative community efforts.
-This is why our organisation has become a popular choice with South Aussie coastal and offshore water users for shark awareness and citizen science research.
+This is why our organisation has become a popular choice for South Aussie coastal and offshore water users with shark awareness and citizen science being the focal point of our operations.

 This is a voluntary commitment for those who want to join a local shark-spotting and citizen science research initiative during their spare time.
 There are no barriers to entry!
 Simply register your interest with any of our projects below.